 Understand model-driven app views

-With Power Apps apps, use views to define how a list of rows for a specific table is displayed in the application.
-A view defines:
+Model-driven apps use views to define how a list of rows for a specific table are displayed in the application.

-- What default filters should be applied to restrict which rows will appear in the list
+- The default filters applied to restrict the rows that will appear.

 There are three types of views: personal, system, and public.